-I live in London and I am Senior Lecturer and Landscape Architecture Theory Coordinator at the University of Greenwich.
-I’m also a thesis tutor at the Bartlett School of Architecture, University College London.
+I live in London and I am Senior Lecturer and Landscape Architecture Theory Coordinator at the University of Greenwich and a thesis tutor at the Bartlett School of Architecture, University College London.
 I am also a Non Executive Director at the arts organisation Furtherfield, and until recently I was the honorary editor of Landscape, the journal of the Landscape Institute.
 I may be found, from time to time, in the pages of Landscape Architecture Magazine (LAM) and The Architects’ Journal.
 I am the author of Fundamentals of Landscape Architecture, which is now in its second edition from Bloomsbury and, with Ed Wall, Basics Landscape Architecture: Urban Design.
 These have been translated into seven languages.
-I am currently at work on two edited collections for Routledge.
-Landscape and Agency, with Ed Wall (forthcoming 2017) and the Routledge Handbook of Landscape and Food with Josh Zeunert (forthcoming 2018).
+I have just published two edited collections for Routledge: Landscape and Agency, with Ed Wall (2017) and the Routledge Handbook of Landscape and Food with Josh Zeunert (2018).
+I am an organiser for the upcoming symposium Landscape Citizenships, to be held 16 November 2018 at Conway Hall in London.

 My research interests are wide-ranging.
 I am interested in how people form imaginative understandings of urban cultural landscapes in everyday life.
 This forms the basis for other explorations of power and democracy and their shaping of public space and public life; taste, etiquette, belief and ritual; and foodways in community and civic life and landscape.